Northern Midlands Council area

 |Northern Midlands Council area||2016||2011||Change|

-In 2016, there were 29 resident workers who caught public transport to work (train, bus, tram or ferry) in Northern Midlands Council area, compared with 4,048 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 29 resident workers who caught public transport to work (train, bus, tram or ferry) in the Northern Midlands Council area, compared with 4,074 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the resident workers in Northern Midlands Council area shows that 0.5% used public transport, while 73.6% used a private vehicle, compared with 2.9% and 71.9% respectively in Tasmania.
+Analysis of the method of travel to work of the resident workers in the Northern Midlands Council area shows that 0.5% used public transport, while 74.1% used a private vehicle, compared with 3.0% and 72.5% respectively in Tasmania.

-The major differences between the method of travel to work of the resident workers of Northern Midlands Council area and Tasmania were:
+The major differences between the method of travel to work of the resident workers in the Northern Midlands Council area and the Tasmania workforce were:

-- A larger percentage of resident workers travelled to work by Car, as driver (68.2% compared to 65.3%)
+- A larger percentage of resident workers who travelled by car, as driver (68.2% compared to 65.3%)

-- A larger percentage of resident workers travelled to work by Worked at home (7.0% compared to 4.7%)
+- A smaller percentage of resident workers who travelled by bus (0.4% compared to 2.9%)

-- A smaller percentage of resident workers travelled to work by Bus (0.4% compared to 2.9%)
+- A larger percentage of resident workers who worked at home (7.0% compared to 4.7%)

-- A smaller percentage of resident workers travelled to work by Car, as passenger (4.2% compared to 5.8%)
+- A smaller percentage of resident workers who travelled by car, as passenger (4.2% compared to 5.8%)

-The largest changes in the method of travel of work of the resident workers in Northern Midlands Council area between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in the Northern Midlands Council area between 2011 and 2016 were: